 If they [theists] are unwilling to explain the existence of their deity, then they have no business demanding of you [atheists] to explain the existence of the Universe.
 This is the bottom line: the rest of this is simply pondering along the same lines.
 The Universe exists, this we know.
 Beyond that is only speculation.
 There may be a vast super-universe, amidst which ours is but a brief bubble (and there is nothing currently known in science to rule this out as a possibility).
 Then again, our Universe may be the whole banana within a vast Space.
 But to "see" much further than what we can currently see may require a particle accelerator the size of the orbit of Jupiter -- we don't know yet.
 Your claims remain within the realm of demonstrable fact: "The Universe exists, and beyond this is mere speculation."
 Their claims go beyond the realm of fact: "The Universe exists, and it was created by a deity."
 Oh, really, now!
 Demonstrate to me the existence of your Deity without resorting to the existence of the Universe as part of your demonstration!
 Demonstrate to me the existence of your Deity independent of the existence of the Universe!
 In other words, explain the cause of your Deity rather than the effect of your Deity!

+You demand that I explain to you the cause of the Universe but are unwilling to even entertain the cause of your explanation!
 They don't really know whether or not their claim is truthful.
 So why assert it as truth?
 Why not simply admit that it's speculation and stop trying to sell on what you don't even know?
 Why do you expect us to believe what you tell us when you don't really believe it yourselves?
 As Abraham Lincoln said, "It is an established maxim and moral that he who makes an assertion without knowing whether it is true or false is guilty of falsehood, and the accidental truth of the assertion does not justify or excuse him."
 Abraham Lincoln -- chiding the editor of a Springfield, Illinois, newspaper

 Mind-Boggling Claim: God Always Existed; Needed No Creator - Cyrus "Positive Atheism Magazine" March 17, 2004 4:36 PM